iiasa/message_ix/README.md

 We warmly welcome all contributions to our community.
 Please take a look at our [guidelines for contributing to development](https://docs.messageix.org/en/latest/contributing.html).

+## Governance

+If you are looking to understand how the `message_ix` team operates and how we decide what to do with your contributions, please read our [governance guidelines](GOVERNANCE.md).

 ## Security

 We highly value code security.
-To learn more about our security practice and advice, please visit [our security policy](.github/SECURITY.md).
+To learn more about our security practice and advice, please visit our [security policy](.github/SECURITY.md).

 ## Support